-TECHNOLOGY AND ENVIRONMENT FRIENDLY INITIATIVES:
+TECHNOLOGY AND ENVIRONMENT FRIENDLY INITIATIVES

-CONSOLIDATED FINANCIAL STATEMENT
+CONSOLIDATED FINANCIAL STATEMENTS

-The Company announces its Consolidated Financial Statement on a quarterly basis.
-Asrequired under the SEBI Listing Regulations the Consolidated Financial Statement of theCompany and its subsidiaries prepared in accordance with IndAS 110 issued by theInstitute of Chartered Accountants of India form part of the Annual Report and arerefiected in the Consolidated Financial Statement of the Company.
-Pursuant to Section129(3) of the Act a statement containing the salient features of the financial statementof the subsidiary companies is attached to the financial statement in Form AOC-1.The Company will make available the said financial statements and related detailedinformation of the subsidiary companies upon the request by any member of theCompany or its subsidiary companies.
-These financial statement will also be kept open for inspection by any member at the Registered Ofice of the Company and the subsidiary companies.Pursuant to the provisions of section 136 of the Act the financial statement of theCompany Consolidated Financial Statement along with relevant documents and separateaudited accounts in respect of subsidiaries are available on the website of the Company.
+The Company announces its consolidated financial statement on a quarterly basis.
+Asrequired under the SEBI Listing Regulations consolidated financial statements of theCompany and its subsidiaries prepared in accordance with IndAS 110 issued by theInstitute of Chartered Accountants of India form part of the Annual Report and arereflected in the consolidated financial statements of the Company.
+Pursuant to Section129(3) of the Act a statement containing the salient features of the financial statementsof the subsidiary companies is attached to the Financial Statements in Form AOC-1.
+Pursuantto the provisions of Section 136 of the Act the Company will make available the saidfinancial statements of the subsidiary companies upon the request by any member of theCompany or its subsidiary companies.
+These financial statements of the Company and thesubsidiary companies will also be kept open for inspection by any member at the RegisteredOffice of the Company and could be available on the website of the Company.

-SUBSIDIARY JOINT VENTURES AND ASSOCIATE COMPANIES
+SUBSIDIARY JOINT ARRANGEMENTS AND ASSOCIATE COMPANIES

 Subsidiary companies formed/acquired: